Growing Tough Crops: Poinsettias

 Pythium root rot has infected this poinsettia roots, turning them brown.
 Source: Purdue Plant and Pest Diagnostic Laboratory website.

 There are several chemical and biological controls on the market to assist in the control of Pythium.
-PRO-MIX® BIOFUNGICIDE™* or PRO-MIX® BIOFUNGICIDE™* + MYCORRHIZAE™ are two families of growing medium that contain natural biological amendments that suppress Pythium as well as Fusarium and Rhizoctonia.
+PRO-MIX®BIOFUNGICIDE™* or PRO-MIX® BIOFUNGICIDE™* + MYCORRHIZAE™ are two families of growing media that contain natural biological amendments that suppress Pythium as well as Fusarium and Rhizoctonia.
 Careful monitoring of the crop throughout all stages is recommended to help avoid serious issues caused by Pythium and other diseases.

-Poinsettia’s are a beautiful crop which bring a lot of happiness to consumers.
+Poinsettias are beautiful crops which bring a lot of happiness to consumers.
 But, they can be a rather finicky crop that challenges even the best of growers.
 As always, prepare today for tomorrow’s success.

-If you have questions pertaining to the proper growing medium for your poinsettias or have questions on watering, please feel free to contact your Premier Tech Horticulture Grower Services Representative.
+If you have questions pertaining to the proper growing medium for your poinsettias or have questions on watering, please feel free to contact your Premier Tech Grower Services Representative:

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.